tshepang/blog-movies/content/movies/recent movies 2010-10-04.rst

 visual effects) and I wonder why someone of Anthony's prestige would take part in it.

-*Iron Man*'s greatest blunder was always its shitty bald villain.
-None of the other Middle-Eastern characters helped.
-What else was annoying is that the arch-villain didn't even have practice to use the suit, but was competent regardless.
-Otherwise, the movie is still quite a ride, and that on a second revisit.
-I love its laid-back and humorous approach, which makes it very fresh.

 *Armored* is well-made, well-shot, and got Laurence Fishburne, and also got a concept not before explored in my experience, but someone failed to come up with a decent enough plot, or a justification for the